StructionSite/structionsite.github.io/content/posts/hackweek-2022.md

 - Reflections
   - Overall it was a success!
   - Cadence for doing this probably best to be once per year

+# TLDR section

+# Goals

+- Engineering is a creative endeavor.
+It's important to be intentional about fostering creativity in our rhythms as a team.
+- We already have a backlog of important, interesting challenges to solve, so what is the hackweek for?
+Engineering driven projects.

+## Benchmarking

+Before setting out to run a hackweek (not only a first for me but a first for StructionSite), I wanted to get some feedback on how to run a successful one.
+After reading blog posts on the topic (linked at the bottom), I reached out to a few leadership communities on Slack.